NIRSpec MOS Operations

 For proposals that require accurate placement of sources within MSA shutters, MOS observers are encouraged to use the NIRSpec MSA Planning Tool (MPT) to create the required placeholder observations.
 After a MOS proposal is accepted by the JWST time allocation committee (TAC), the flight update to executable visits will be carried out using an orientation assigned by the JWST observing cycle long range plan.
 Additionally, if a program requests the pre-imaging option with NIRCam, the update to flight executable visits for MOS observations will happen after the pre-images and catalogs are acquired and delivered.

 The NIRSpec MSA is different from many existing ground-based MOS instruments because of the fixed grid of small-sized shutters (0.2" × 0.46").
-This means that science targets cannot all be centered in their respective slitlet apertures.
+This means that observed science sources cannot all be centered in their respective slitlet apertures.
 Hence, for optimal flux and wavelength calibration, the NIRSpec MOS observations demand the accurate relative knowledge of astrometric positions of science sources and target acquisition reference objects for observation planning.
 Therefore, the MSA-based NIRSpec target acquisition (MSATA) uses reference stars to align science sources in their respective slitlets (or columns of open shutters that form spectral slits).
 This TA method is designed for use with catalogs having coordinate accuracies between 5 and 50 mas.
 For science cases that do not have strict astrometric requirements, such as a long slit of MSA shutters, other TA options (with lower overhead) are available.
 As described in the NIRSpec Target Acquisition article, WATA and VERIFY_ONLY are allowed, as is the possibility of skipping TA.

 Additional information on operational aspects of the NIRSpec MOS observing mode are included in the following articles: